Groupthink: Prevention

 The devil's advocate in a group may provide questions and insight which contradict the majority group in order to avoid groupthink decisions.
 A study by Ryan Hartwig confirms that the devil's advocacy technique is very useful for group problem-solving.
 It allows for conflict to be used in a way that is most-effective for finding the best solution so that members will not have to go back and find a different solution if the first one fails.
 Hartwig also suggests that the devil's advocacy technique be incorporated with other group decision-making models such as the functional theory to find and evaluate alternative solutions.
 The main idea of the devil's advocacy technique is that somewhat structured conflict can be facilitated to not only reduce groupthink, but to also solve problems.

+Diversity of all kinds is also instrumental in preventing groupthink.
+Individuals with varying backgrounds, thought, professional and life experiences etc. can offer unique perspectives and challenge assumptions.
+In a 2004 study, a diverse team of problem-solver outperformed a team consisting of best problem solvers as they start to think alike.

+Joris Graff offered a new debate format designed to prevent groupthink from occurring in a classroom setting specifically regarding debate lessons.
+He agreed that greater diversity in arguments both within a team and against an opposing side would prevent groupthink and suggested several ways to introduce that diversity into debates.
+Graff also suggested that the goal of debates should be on consensus or compromise over designating a winner.
+He argues that encouraging opposing teams to work together to come up with a viable solution prevents common arguments from becoming the only arguments used due to perceived success at getting a specific desired outcome.

+Psychological safety, emphasized by Edmondson and Lei and Hirak et al., is crucial for effective group performance.
+It involves creating an environment that encourages learning and removes barriers perceived as threats by team members.
+Edmondson et al. demonstrated variations in psychological safety based on work type, hierarchy, and leadership effectiveness, highlighting its importance in employee development and fostering a culture of learning within organizations.

-A similar term to groupthink is the Abilene paradox, another phenomenon that is detrimental when working in groups.
-When organizations fall into the Abilene paradox, they take actions in contradiction to what their perceived goals may be and therefore defeat the very purposes they are trying to achieve.
-Failure to communicate desires or beliefs can cause the Abilene paradox.
+A similar situation to groupthink is the Abilene paradox, another phenomenon that is detrimental when working in groups.
+When organizations fall into an Abilene paradox, they take actions in contradiction to what their perceived goals may be and therefore defeat the very purposes they are trying to achieve.
+Failure to communicate desires or beliefs can cause an Abilene paradox.